cpjobling/eg-151-textbook/eg_151/lectures/intro.md

     -   The class test will be online and based on content covered in the lectures and laboratory sessions.These questions will be similar to those presented in each weekly quiz.
-For the practical assessment marks to count, you must achieve at least 30% in the Formal Test.You will have one attempt to redeem a failure before the end of semester 1.
-If you achieve less than 30% after this, then the course mark will be just the Class Test mark and you will be required to sit a supplementary exam in August.
+For the practical assessment marks to count, you must achieve at least 40% in the Formal Test.You will have one attempt to redeem a failure before the end of semester 1.
+If you achieve less than 40% after this, then the course mark will be just the Class Test mark and you will be required to sit a supplementary exam in August.

 +++ {"slideshow": {"slide_type": "fragment"}}

-**Additionally, to pass this course you must achieve at least 40% in each component and have an 80% attendance rate at both lectures and laboratory classes**.
+**Additionally, to be allowed a supplementary examination for this course you must have an 80% attendance rate in laboratory classes**.